All Collections

 To have your email account working with Hostinger, you only need to do a few easy steps:

-If your domain is pointed to Hostinger via nameservers, all the required MX and SPF records are added automatically.
-DKIM records can be enabled in a few clicks.
+If your domain is pointed to Hostinger via nameservers, the required MX, SPF and DKIM records are added automatically.

 If Your Domain Is Pointed Elsewhere via Nameservers